oneapi-src/oneDAL/docs/source/onedal/algorithms/graph/subgraph-isomorphism.rst

     :align: center
     :alt:

-One of mappings for subgraph :math:`H` in graph :math:`G` in induced case is: [3, 0, 1, 4, 2, 5].
+The only mapping for subgraph :math:`H` in graph :math:`G` from picture above in induced case is:
+[3, 0, 1, 4, 2, 5].
 Which means that:

 * pattern vertex with id 0 is mapped on vertex in target graph with id 3;
 * pattern vertex with id 1 is mapped on vertex in target graph with id 0;